What is urethral sounding?

 Clean the area: Clean the penis with sterests unisepts especially the external opening of the urethra (meatus) .

-Sterile lubricant: Make sure you use lots of lube to help the insertion nice and smooth.
-Use water based sterile lube sachets.
-Do not use oil based lube as it is hard to expel afterwards and encourages the build up of microbes and results in infection.
+Sterile lubricant: Make sure you use lots of lube to help the insertion be nice and smooth.
+Use water-based sterile lube sachets.
+Do not use oil-based lube as it is hard to expel afterwards and encourages the build-up of microbes and results in infection.
 Do not use saliva as lube.

 Choose the right size: Depends on the sub’s experience.
 I always start with the appropriate size and work my way up to avoid overstretching the tissue.